Should UX designers know how to code? Should designers code?

 When competition finally arrived, term “usability” started to become popular and webmasters were expected to create something usable.

-Last 15 years changed everything.
+The last 15 years changed everything.
 Design is generally considered just as important as technology.
 User Experience Design became the key to success and it’s hard to imagine any grown-up company, without UXers on board.

 As Roger Belveal said on Quora: “Some people can play the piano and the banjo, but when they play them both at once it sounds really crappy.” (recommended read on this subject, also by Roger: Yes Virginia, About Unicorns).